amirelhawy/Games-Analysis-project/README.md

 |31 |

-- like we said at first we wwork with the top 400  the best-selling video games after we make join between <code>game_sales</code> , <code>reviews</code> tables
+- like we said at first we work with the top 400  the best-selling video games after we make join between <code>game_sales</code> , <code>reviews</code> tables
 - We learned that around 10% of games have no reviews.
 There might be a variety of reasons for this.

 ## 3. Years that video game critics loved